buildbeaver/buildbeaver.github.io/docs/yaml-guide/jobs.md

 Jobs and Services can be provided information via environment variables.
 Variables specified in the Job apply to every Step within the Job.

 Environment variables are specified using a map of variable names to values.
 Each value can either be a string (for a literal value) or an object containing a from_secret element with a secret name.
 [Secrets](jobs#secrets) can be used to ensure that the provided information remains secure.

 :::tip
-Variable names should normally be given in ALL_CAPS since they are mapped to environment variables at runtime.
+Variable names should normally be given in ALL_CAPS since they are mapped to environment variables to be passed to the Steps and Services at runtime.
+When running the `bb` command-line tool the values for any required secrets must be provided in environment variables, so secret names should also normally be in ALL_CAPS.
 :::

 Here's an example of specifying two environment variables, one with a literal value and one using a secret: